Table of Contents

 Closing of the upper airways

-The closing of the upper airways when swallowing is ensured by the so-called Passavant’s bar.
-The superior pharyngeal constrictor muscle contracts, thereby producing a bulge-like swelling of the lateral and posterior epipharyngeal wall.
+The closing of the upper airways when swallowing is ensured by Passavant’s bar.
+The superior pharyngeal constrictor muscle contracts and produces a bulge-like swelling of the lateral and posterior epipharyngeal wall.
 Together with the backward motion of the velum, the bulge seals the nasopharynx while swallowing.

 Trip to the clinic